mikeizbicki/cmc-csci040/project_02_webscraping/README.md

 **Submission:**

-Submit your assignment by uploading a link to the github repo to sakai
+Submit your assignment by uploading a link to the github repo to canvas

 ## Grading rubric